Frequently asked questions

 How do I book some transport?

-Patient confidentiality is paramount.
 Your GP will not disclose to us how you are affected, nor the nature of your treatment.
 All we need to know is that you have asked for transportation.

 By asking for our service you are agreeing to your doctor passing on your name and number to us.